chandnii7/Transfer-Loss-NLP/README.md

 # Transfer Loss Across Domain

 Program to analyze transfer loss across domains using example of books and electronics.
-Creating Tf-idf vectors and selecting k best with Chi Squared.
+Creating TF-IDF vectors and selecting k best with Chi Squared.
 Logistic regression model is used for training.

 ### Dataset:
 1. Source Domain: Books